 The corner/interior adjustment was made taking into consideration the interior location of the subject.
-Sale 1 was superior and required a negative adjustment.
-Sales 2 and 3 were similar and did not require an adjustment.
+Sale 1 was similar and required a negative adjustment.
+Sales 2 and 3 were inferior and required positive adjustments.

 Site Utility

 The site utility adjustment was based on the overall utility of the subject, as compared to the comparable sales.
 All three sales were similar and no adjustment was necessary.